 Audrey has been married to fellow attorney, Thomas Cosgrove, since 1996.
 She has a 20 year old daughter, Chloe, who is a theatre student at the University of Illinois at Urbana-Champaign and a 15 year old son, Tommy, who is a Chicago Public School High School sophomore.
 From 2013 through 2019, Audrey has fostered 4 children through Lawrence Hall Youth Services.
 Her older brother, Paul, is an electrical engineer in San Diego, CA and works in the aerospace industry.
 Her younger sister, Alexandra, is a safety manager at Comcast in Schaumburg, IL.

 For almost 9 years, Audrey worked as an attorney at the Office of the Cook County Public Defender.
 She started in child protection court representing parents accused of abusing and neglecting their children.
 Audrey took progressively more complex assignments until finally, she was assigned to a felony trial room at 26th and California.
 After this, Audrey headed her own law practice for 19 years where she worked in criminal defense, juvenile court, real estate law, traffic court, family law, and as an administrative law judge for several State agencies.
 Her practice achieved certification with Women Business Enterprise (WBE), and had contracts to work for the Illinois Department of Employment Security, Illinois State Police Merit Board, Illinois State Board of Education, and the Illinois Tollway.
-Audrey is now employed as Deputy Chief Legal Counsel at the Illinois Department of Labor, where she protects Illinois workers.
+Audrey also served as Deputy Chief Legal Counsel at the Illinois Department of Labor, where she protected Illinois workers, and she is currently the Deputy Chief General Counsel at the Illinois Lottery.

 Audrey was a participating board member of the Pulaski-Elston Business Association before being appointed Vice President and, later, President.